iscc/iscc-specs/docs/specification.md

 #### Generate Instance-ID

 1. Split the raw bytes of the encoded media object into 64-kB chunks.
-2. For each chunk calculate the sha256d of the concatenation of a `0x00`-byte and the chunk bytes.
+2. For each chunk, calculate the sha256d of the concatenation of a `0x00`-byte and the chunk bytes.
 We call the resulting values *leaf node hashes* (LNH).
 3. Calculate the next level of the hash tree by applying sha256d to the concatenation of a `0x01`-byte and adjacent pairs of LNH values.
-If the length of the list of LNH values is uneven concatenate the last LNH value with itself.
+If the length of the list of LNH values is uneven, concatenate the last LNH value with itself.
 We call the resulting values *internal node hashes* (INH).
-4. Recursively apply `0x01`-prefixed pairwise hashing to the results of the last step until the process yields only one hash value.
+4. Recursively apply `0x01`-prefixed pair-wise hashing to the results of the last step until the process yields only one hash value.
 We call this value the tophash.
 5. Trim the resulting tophash to the first 8 bytes.
 6. Prepend the 1-byte component header (e.g. `0x30`).
 7. Encode resulting 9-byte sequence with [`encode`](#encode) to an Instance-ID Code